atamsekar-tivo/ml-projects/README.md

 ### Option 3: VS Code Dev Container
 Ideal for GitHub Codespaces or working locally in Visual Studio Code.

-Install the Remote - Containers extension in VS Code
+Install the "Dev Containers" extension in VS Code

 Open this repo in VS Code